-The name of your primary domain appears by default.
-To generate a domain key for a different domain, select it from the drop-down list.
+Your primary domain appears by default.
+To generate a domain key for a different domain, click the to select another domain.

 If your registrars don't support 2048-bit keys, change the key length from 2048 to 1024.